isc-projects/stork/doc/devel.rst

 - ``conftest.py`` - defines hooks for ``pytests``
 - ``containers.py`` - handles LXD containers: starting/stopping; communication, such as
-  invoking commands; uploading/downloading files; and installing and preparing Stork Agent/Server and Kea and other dependencies that they require.
+  invoking commands; uploading/downloading files; and installing and preparing the Stork agent/server and Kea and other dependencies that they require.

 Most tests are constructed as follows: